Jeep

 2. You need to perform PROXI alignment after making changes (research it online please), which:

-3. requires vLinker MC+, FD as it’s the only reliable OBD adapter that can perform PROXI, and even then in certain cases a special blue OBD cable might be required
+3. requires vLinker MC+ (Cherokee) or vLinker MS (Renegade and Compass), as theese are the only reliable OBD adapters that can perform PROXI, and even then in certain cases a special blue OBD cable might be required.

 4. If you acknowleddge the above, you can go to JScan settings > app & adapter settings > and enable ‘show experimental vehicles’.